DJRGVC/Exploring-Computational-Geometry/README.md

-# Welcome to my Exploration of various Computational Geometry Concepts!
+# Welcome to my exploration of various computational geometry concepts!

 ### Will include demos of different geometrical algorithms in 2d and 3d space.